 From a practical point, it allows the television series to continue on after its lead actor decides they would like to seek other work.
 From a storytelling standpoint, having a new Doctor every couple of years who may share the ongoing character’s core beliefs while sporting a new personality and mannerisms helps to keep things fresh and lets the show reset itself somewhat.
 It was a device that the producers first came up with when the original Doctor, actor William Hartnell, decided in 1966 that he needed to leave the show for health reasons.
 It was also a risky gamble, but one that is still paying off five decades later.

 Prior to now, it has been established that the Time Lords’ regeneration cycle being limited to 12 was implemented by Rassilon, one of the founders of Time Lord society.
-Granted, in the wake of this new revelation about the Doctor and Tecteun, giving Rassilon credit may be a case where he took or was assigned credit as part of the conspiracy to wipe Tecteun from Gallifreyan history.
+Granted, in the wake of this new revelation about the Doctor and Tecteun, Rassilon receiving credit may be a case where he actually took or was assigned it as part of the conspiracy to wipe Tecteun from Gallifreyan history.